 The event space is a venue for the Center and industry groups to host events.
-The space should be flat and open, allowing for a variety of uses including meetings, audio/visual events, and gatherings.
-The specific design of the event space should also allow for double duty as flex space for office and incubator tenants.
+The space should be flat and open, allowing for a variety of uses including meetings, audio/ visual events, and gatherings.
+The specific design of the event space should also allow it to do double duty as flex space for office and incubator tenants.